-Salt concentrations from Table 1-2 in conjunction with 2014 average flows from RM I were used to estimate salinity mass loads.
-The existing groundwater salinity contributes to a baseline salt load in the wastewater effluent of about 206 tons per year which represents salt that passes through from potable water extraction, use and percolation.
-In 2014, typical M&I use added 40 tons of salt to the basin, while water softeners, added an additional 183 tons of salt to the basin each year.
-The total salt added to the basin from groundwater salinity, municipal and industrial use, and water softeners is 430 tons of salt in 2014.
+Salt concentrations from Table 1-2 in conjunction with 2015 average flows from RM I (11% ground water and 89% surface water) were used to estimate salinity mass loads.
+The existing groundwater salinity contributes to a baseline salt load in the wastewater effluent of about 22 tons per year which represents salt that passes through from potable water extraction, use and percolation.
+In 2015, typical M&I use added 36 tons of salt to the basin, while water softeners, added an additional 167 tons of salt to the basin in 2015.
+The total salt added to the basin from groundwater salinity, municipal and industrial use, and water softeners is 266 tons of salt in 2015.
 Evaporation at the treatment ponds did not show an increase to the final TDS concentration and does not increase the mass salt load to the basin.
+Based on the calculated salt contributions from each source, the District believes that the contribution of salt from water softeners is over stated and has reduced due to the reduction in water softener use by the District's wastewater customers.

-Table 2-4: 2014 Annual Salt Mass Loads
+Table 2-4: 2015 Annual Salt Mass Loads

-RM I Annual Average Influent Flow (gpd) 175,108 Average Effluent TDS Concentration (mg/L) 1616 Total Annual Salt to Disposal Ponds (tons) 430 Annual Salt from Potable Groundwater a (tons) 206 Annual Salt Load from Normal M&I Use (tons) 40 Annual Salt Load from Water Softeners (tons) 184 a) Salt associated with the groundwater supply is a pass through.
-Salt in groundwater are returned to groundwater basin.
+RMI Annual Average Influent Flow Total (gpd) 158,529 Average Effluent TDS Concentration (mg/L) 1103 Total Annual Salt to Disposal Ponds (tons) 266 Annual Salt from Potable Groundwater ^a (tons) 22 Annual Salt Load from Normal M&I Use (tons) 36 Annual Salt Load from Water Softeners ^b (tons) 167 Annual Salt Load from Surface Water (tons) 79